joshua-zingale/masters-project/report/report.md

 ---
 title: The Development and Introduction in Computer-Science Courses of an AI Tutor
 author: Joshua Zingale
-abstract: "Teaching with general-purpose generative AI as an aid poses multiple challenges to educators: for instance, providing false information, teaching out-of-scope concepts, and giving full assignment answers to students all lower the degree of confidence with which generative AI may be deployed.
-We therefore present a prototype AI Tutor.
-This report covers the AI Tutor's development and deployment in three computer-science courses, from which we collect data to inform future research directions."
+abstract: "General-purpose generative AI has been deployed in many computer science courses as an instructional aid.
+We present a prototype AI Tutor along with our experience developing, deploying, and gaining institutional support for it, both from our Information Technology Systems and Internal Review Board.
+We also report on data that we collected from student interactions with the AI Tutor, which occured in three sections across the two computer-science courses in which we deployed the AI Tutor."
 bibliography: references.bib
 ---